Possessor (film): Production

 In May 2018, it was announced Andrea Riseborough and Christopher Abbott had joined the cast of the film, with Brandon Cronenberg directing from a screenplay he wrote.
-Fraser Ash, Niv Fichman, Kevin Krikst, and Andrew Starke will produce the film under their Rhombus Media and Rook Films banners.
-Telefilm Canada will produce the film, while Elevation Pictures will distribute in Canada.
+Fraser Ash, Niv Fichman, Kevin Krikst, and Andrew Starke produced the film under their Rhombus Media and Rook Films banners.
+The film was also produced by Telefilm Canada, with Elevation Pictures distributing the film in Canada.
 In February 2019, Jennifer Jason Leigh, Stacy Martin and Sean Bean joined the cast of the film.
 In May 2019, Tuppence Middleton joined the cast of the film, replacing Martin.

 Filming

-Principal photography began on April 9, 2019.
+Principal photography began on April 9, 2019, and concluded on May 14 in Ontario, Canada.

 Release

 In November 2018, Well Go USA Entertainment acquired distribution rights to the film.
 The film later had its world premiere at the Sundance Film Festival on January 25, 2020.
 Shortly after, Neon acquired distribution rights to the film, with Well Go USA only handling the film's home media release.
 It was released in the United States and Canada on October 2, 2020.
 The film was released in the United Kingdom on November 27, 2020, by Signature Entertainment.

+On May 31, 2023, it was announced that Possessor and Cronenberg's 2023 film Infinity Pool would receive a double feature in three North American theaters in June, with Cronenberg in attendance.
+The first for both films to theatrically screen in their uncut form, the screenings took place at the Alamo Drafthouse Cinema in San Francisco on the 20th, the Aero Theatre in Los Angeles on the 21st via American Cinematheque, and the Metrograph in New York City on the 23rd.